MadStu/ABS/README.md

 ## 2. VPS

 Order a VPS.
-A VPS with 1GB RAM works great for me, although some users report it working fine with 512MB and a swap file (Step 5).
+A VPS with 1GB RAM works great for me, although some users report it working fine with 512MB and a swap file.
 Choosing the Ubuntu 16.04 (server version without a desktop) operating system to install on it would be ideal.
 A tried and tested place to get a VPS is from: https://goo.gl/hv2Hfc